forestgrape/coronavirus/diagnosis_and_viral_load.md

 * The viral load in the sputum and in saliva is an indication for disease progression.
 The viral load in NPS samples is not an indicator.

 #### Take Away
 * __Recommended Diagnosis__: Repeated morning saliva specimens yield reliable viral loads which even predict the course of the disease.
 Morning saliva has shown is effectiveness in the surveillance system in Hong Kong.
-Sputum can help to determine the involvement of the lower respiratory tract and the prognosis.
+Sputum helps to diagnose lower respiratory tract infections and the viral load is a predictor for the prognosis.
 * __With Reservation__: The standard methods nasopharyngeal swabs (NPS) has a mediocre detection rate of about 60%.
 Nasopharyngeal aspirate has a good detection rate but is not so easy to sample.
 XRay/CTs of the lungs work to detect lung infections causing tissue damage (possible super spreaders) but there's radiation.
 Serum antibodies detect
 * __To keep in mind__: The viral load and the immune responses depend on the infection location, infection severity and the individual immune systems.
 Therefore there's no all catching diagnose location or method.
 Not to every infection in the upper respiratory tract the body responds with serum antibodies.
-On the other hand a lower respiratory tract infection may yield antibodies and one is infectious, but a single virus test in the upper respiratory tract can be negative.
+On the other hand a lower respiratory tract infection one can be infectious and the infection induces an antibody response, but a single virus test in the upper respiratory tract can be negative.

 ## Introduction to Diagnosis